-I'm just going through some last minute things here.
+I'm just going through some last-minute things here.

-Greetings and welcome, my friend.
+Greetings and welcome, my friends.

-Welcome back to the award-winning thrill packed ever exciting, increasingly popular, growing by leaps and bounds, Rush Limbaugh program.
+Welcome back to the award-winning thrill-packed, ever-exciting, increasingly popular, growing by leaps and bounds, Rush Limbaugh program.

 Great to have you with us.

-The telephone number 800-282-2882, the email address is Rush at EIB net.com.
+The telephone number 800-282-2882, the email address is rush at EIBnet.com.

 We had Vice President Cheney on the program exactly one hour ago.

-Uh we've pretty much uh discussed this from the beginning to the end of it uh in terms of what we know now, so let's just let if you're just joining us, let's sum up where we are.
+We've pretty much discussed this from the beginning to the end of it in terms of what we know now.

-Uh we have a pick that is basically stealth.
+We have a pick that is basically stealth.

-This, because the the president's supporters sometimes feel that he pays more attention to his enemies than his supporters, has a lot of people worried.
+This, because the president's supporters sometimes feel that he pays more attention to his enemies than his supporters, has a lot of people worried.

 Conservatives have worked for 30, 40, 50 years to elect a Republican president along with the Republican House and a Republican Senate.